-Our expectation of attendance for our full-time courses is a minimum of 85%.
-We have high expectations for our learners so set challenging targets and to help prepare them for the world of work, attendance is very important.
+Our expectation of attendance for our Full-time Courses is a minimum of 85%.
+We have high expectations for our learners so we set challenging targets.
+To help prepare them for the world of work, attendance is very important.

 Will my child need to do maths and English qualifications?

 If your child is on one of our Full-Time Study Programmes, they will undertake maths and English if they didn’t achieve a GCSE grade 4-9 (A*-C) in these subjects at school.

 Are there any bursaries available?